w3f/polkadot-wiki/docs/kusama-social-recovery.md

 > any of your recovery helpers would be able to recover your account.

-`recovery block delay` - Once the threshold is reached, you will need to wait until the block delay is passed and then you can claim the recovery.
+`recovery block delay` - Once the threshold is reached, you will need to wait until the block delay has passed until you can claim the recovery.
 This is a protection mechanism to allow the account owner to have enough time to check and react in case someone pretends you to start the recovery process.